aaagab/nargs/developer.md

 Then there are multiple arguments' definition properties that enforce basic logical rules:
 - `_allow_parent_fork` prevents or authorize the parent argument to branch when argument is present on the command-line.
 - `_allow_siblings` prevents or authorize argument's siblings when argument is present on the command-line.
-- `_fork` with branch index notation allows any argument to be duplicated.
-It creates a whole branch with the duplicated argument because all of the nested children are also recreated.
 - `_need_child` forces end-user to add at least one child argument when argument is present on the command-line.
 - `_repeat` defines the behavior of multiple argument's occurrences on the command-line.
 - `_preset` defines argument that are added implicitly when parent argument has been provided on the command-line but no children have been provided.
 It is very similar to `_required` property.
 One difference is that if any argument sibling is explicitly added on the command-line then other siblings with `preset=True` won't be added implicitly.
 Another difference with `_required` property is that `_preset` arguments can't have required values and no default values, thus unlike `_required` arguments, `_preset` arguments never trigger a prompt for missing argument values.